crcrpar/pytorch.sngan_projection/README.md

 If you want to use **tensorboard** for beautiful training update visualization, please install tensorflow and tensorboardX.
 When using only tensorboard, tensorflow cpu is enough.

+(EDIT 2019/02/20) Dockerfiles for pytorch 1.0 environment and tensorboard are added.
+PyTorch 1.0 Dockerfile requires an nvidia driver that supports CUDA 9.2.

 ## Dataset
 - tiny ImageNet[^1].